 When it comes to online banking, two terms are often used extensively: NEFT and RTGS

-National Electronic Funds Transfer (NEFT) is an online system for used for transferring small to large amounts of money from one financial entity to another within India.
+National Electronic Funds Transfer (NEFT) is an online system used for transferring small to large amounts of money from one financial entity to another within India.